 You can also garnish the glass with a thin slice of apple, too.
 Hooray for edible garnish!
 Now make a toast and sip on your fabulous Apple Cider Mimosa.

-Other mimosa recipes
+🔗 Other mimosa and champagne recipes

 Looking for other mimosas?
 Girl, I got you.
-Check out the links below from this blog, as well as from other lovely food bloggers.
+Check out the links and photos below from this blog, as well as from other lovely food bloggers.
 You just might find a new favorite in the mix!

 - Peach Mimosas from Sweet Tea and Thyme